umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 Notifications have changed their behavior to an extent.
 You can still implement notifications such as `ContentSavingNotification` to react to changes for related systems or add messages to be shown in the Backoffice.
 You can no longer modify the models being transferred through the API.&#x20;

 If you wish to modify the Backoffice UI, you should register extensions through the manifest system that hook on to the desired areas of the Backoffice UI.
-If you used to modify the models because you needed more data on the models, we now recommend that you build your own API controller to achieve this.
-You can read more about [building custom API controllers on the Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/v/14.latest-rc/reference/custom-swagger-api) and even learn how to register your controllers in the Swagger UI.
+If you used to modify the models because you needed more data on the models, it's recommended that you build your own API controller to achieve this.
+You can read more about [building custom API controllers on the Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/reference/custom-swagger-api) and even learn how to register your controllers in the Swagger UI.

 * #### Property editors have been split in two